kuzzleio/kuzzle/doc/2/guides/getting-started/store-and-access-data/index.md

 ### Search for documents

-Kuzzle directly exposes directly the data through the API by allowing client to express a query to match documents they need.
+Kuzzle allows to search for documents through its API, with different query languages depending on your needs.

 We'll now use that to search for the documents we're interested in.